deepakbaliga/InstaSDK/README.md

 ##### Obtaining Developer Keys

-You will need to register in the instagram [developer site](https://instagram.com/developer/register/) and obtain a Client ID, and Redirect URI for your client in order to authenticate and use the different operations in this library.
+You will need to register in the instagram <a href="https://instagram.com/developer/register/" target="_blank">developer site</a> and obtain a Client ID, and Redirect URI for your client in order to authenticate and use the different operations in this library.

 ##### Authenticating a user